 “We’ll be inside, of course it’s safe.”

-“Unless we’re going to sit in the dark -” he paused and looked out the window again.
+He scowled and turned to the window.
 He sniffed, “Help…help your granddad light some candles, will you?
 Gets dark so quickly this time of year.”

-“It’s not really safe is it?” she said, trying to break the tension, “All these candles, in the dark?”
+“It’s not really safe is it?” she said, in an effort to calm her nerves, “All these candles in the dark?
+Aren’t you worried about a fire?”

-Now the only light was the faint candle glow that blackened Granddad’s wrinkles.
+Now the sun had set, the only light was the faint candle glow that blackened Granddad’s wrinkles.
 His face looked like a cracked doll.
 He said, very quietly, “It killed your dad, Carly.”

 Carly said nothing.